Wednesday, 17 September, 2025

 When Should You Get a Heart Test?

-- You have risk factors: diabetes, high BP, smoking, family history.
+- You have risk factors: diabetes, high BP, smoking, or a family history

 Conclusion